+Any parent, student, staff member, Board member or community member who:

-- 1. has questions or concerns about this policy or its accompanying regulations; - 2. wishes to request or discuss accommodations based on religion; OR - 3. would like a copy the Board's complaint procedures or complaint forms related to claims of discrimination or harassment should contact the following District official:
+1. has questions or concerns about this policy or its accompanying regulations;

+2. wishes to request or discuss accommodations for a student_based on religion; may contact:

-Mrs. Imma Canelli 30 South Road East Hartland, CT 06027 (860)653-7207 icanelli@hartlandschool.com
+Mrs. Imma Canelli 30 South road East Hartland, Ct 06027 (860) 653-7207 icanelli@hartlandschool.com

-Any employee who has questions or concerns about the Board's policies regarding discrimination on the basis of gender/sex/sexual orientation/pregnancy/gender identity or expression applicable to employees should contact the District's Title IX Coordinator:
+Any parent, student, staff member, Board member or community member who has questions or concerns about the Board's policies regarding discrimination or harassment of student's on the basis of gender/sex, gender identity, or sexual orientation may contact the District's Title IX Coordinator:

-Mrs. Alissa Goguen 30 South Road East Hartland, CT 06027 (860)653-7207 agoguen@hartlandschool.com should contact the District's Section 504/ADA Coordinator:
+Mrs. Alissa Goguen 30 South road East Hartland, Ct 06027 (860) 653-7207 agoguen@hartlandschool.com may contact the District's Section 504/ADA Coordinator: